borowskk/wifi-sprinkler-controller/README.md

     - The software available on the web for the HLK-SW16 is a bit buggy, difficult to use, and lacks some features I wanted
     - JavaFX and the gluon plugin for Netbeans/Eclipse makes my implementation compatible with Windows, Linux, and Android
     - While I haven't tested building for iPhone, gluon supports it, so the port would likely be easy
-  - You will have to modify the IP address (currently hard-coded) to point to your HLK-SW16, eventually this will be menu-driven
+  - You will have to modify the IP address in the menu to point to your HLK-SW16

 Background:
   - Goal: Build a low-cost DIY sprinkler controller, accessible via WIFI, with advanced features such as running custom routines